tylottr/tf-az-kubernetes/README.md

 In Azure, you also need:
 * A user account or service policy with Contributor level access to the target subscription and the Application Administrator AAD role
+* If using AAD RBAC Integration, you also require a Client and Server component.
+See [here](https://docs.microsoft.com/en-us/azure/aks/azure-ad-integration-cli) for the steps.

 In addition to these packages, [VS Code](https://code.visualstudio.com/) is a useful, extensible code editor with plug-ins for Git, Terraform and more